vltabacaru/testing/orcl-dbcs-19c-hol/oci/oci.md

 Type the full pathname of a JDK installation (or Ctrl-C to quit), the path will be stored in /home/oracle/.sqldeveloper/19.4.0/product.conf
 /usr/java/jdk-12.0.2
 ````

+You will receive a warning message that Java JDK is older than the recommended version for this SQL Developer.
+In order to save time, we will skip Java update for now.

 Once JDK installation full pathname is set, SQL Developer can be started from **Applications** main menu, and **Programming**.